asherccohen/notepad-repo/schemas.md

+Got it.
+Here’s a detailed prompt incorporating all key points from our discussion:

+---

+Prompt:

+Is creating Zod or Effect schemas dynamically at runtime from JSON Schemas fetched over the network considered bad practice?
+Please provide a detailed explanation covering:

+How this approach affects TypeScript’s type safety and compile-time type inference, given that runtime-generated schemas cannot be statically typed.

+The performance implications of parsing and compiling schemas at runtime, especially for large or frequently fetched schemas.

+Challenges in error handling and debugging when the runtime JSON Schema is invalid or differs unexpectedly.

+Impact on developer experience due to limited tooling support, like autocompletion and linting, when schemas are not defined statically.

+Scenarios where runtime schema generation might be acceptable or necessary (e.g., dynamic form builders or adapting to external, dynamic APIs).

+Recommended best practices, such as defining schemas at compile time or using code generation tools (e.g., json-schema-to-zod) to convert JSON Schemas into Zod/Effect schemas ahead of time.

+Alternative libraries optimized for runtime JSON Schema validation (e.g., ajv) and when to prefer them.

+Please answer with a focus on practical implications in a TypeScript project using Zod or Effect for validation.

+---

+Want me to help build a specific example or code snippet for any of these approaches?

 I understand your situation—you need to balance the flexibility of validating data with JSON Schemas fetched at runtime while also leveraging Zod or Effect schemas for TypeScript type safety.
 Let’s break this down and address your approach of wrapping the schema definition in a function, calling it with fetched JSON Schema values, and using ReturnType to extract types.
 We’ll also evaluate whether this is a "problem" in light of Colin Hicks’ (
 @colinhacks
 ) concerns and explore how to make it work effectively.